 For many, a trip to Hawaii isn’t complete without visiting Pearl Harbor.
 The Hawaii naval base was attacked on December 7, 1941 and became the immediate cause of the United States’ entry into World War II.
 Now, 77 years later, the site is home to relics of the last world war, and includes the USS Arizona Memorial which sees thousands of visitors daily.
-Unfortunately, the memorial is currently closed due to structural damage, but fret not, as there’s still a wide array of activities, museums and exhibits to check out.
+Here are some of the activities, museums and exhibits to check out.

 WWII Valor in the Pacific National Monument